vladrich/x11-window-search/README.md

 ~~~
 $ ./fvwm-window-search -h
 Usage: fvwm-window-search [options]
     -c path                     an alternative path to conf.yaml
+    -d                          list windows from the current desktop only
     -r                          switch to a window only when <Return> is pressed
 ~~~

 To customise dmenu or filtering, create a yaml file